janomach/the-hardisc/README.md

 ## Usage
 This repository comes with Makefile, containing commands to set up, compile, and simulate a project in the free edition of ModelSim.
 It contains an example testbench, memory, and interconnect IPs for simulation.
+The provided testbench automatically loads the memory with the binary data.
+If the **EDAC_INTERFACE** option is enabled, also the checksums for individual memory entries are automatically generated and saved in memory.
 The folder */example* contains programs and their binaries that the Hardisc can directly execute in simulation.
 If you want to change the source tests, you need the [RISC-V toolchain](https://github.com/riscv-collab/riscv-gnu-toolchain).
 When the toolchain is prepared, you can use the *compileTest* command in the Makefile to compile the selected tests.